Skip to main content

 What is a building maintenance checklist?

 A building maintenance checklist is a structured form used to inspect and document the condition of a building's key systems and areas.
-It covers the building structure, roof, plumbing, electrical, HVAC, fire safety, common areas, grounds and exterior.
+It covers the building structure (walls, floors, ceilings, foundations), roof and gutters, plumbing, electrical, HVAC, fire safety equipment, common areas, grounds and exterior.
 The checklist ensures nothing is missed during routine inspections, helps identify issues before they become costly repairs, and provides documented evidence of ongoing building care for compliance, insurance and tenant obligations.

 Benefits of using this building maintenance checklist